 Delegator: Local Government Express Power to Cat Act 2011: Delegate: s 44 Delegation by local government.
-Express Power or Cat Act 2011: Duty Delegated: s 9 Registration. s 10 Cancellation of registration. s 11 Registration numbers, certificates and tags. s 12 Register of Cats. s 13 Notice of certain decisions made under this subdivision.
+Express Power or Duty Delegated: Cat Act 2011: s 9 Registration. s 10 Cancellation of registration. s 11 Registration numbers, certificates and tags. s 12 Register of Cats. s 13 Notice of certain decisions made under this subdivision.
 Cat Regulations 2012 Schedule 3, cl 1(4) Fees Payable.
-Delegate: Chief Executive Officer Function: 1.
-Authority to grant, or refuse to grant, a cat registration or renewal of a cat registration [s 9(1)].
+Delegate: Chief Executive Officer Function: Authority to grant, or refuse to grant, a cat registration or renewal of a cat registration [s 9(1)].
 Authority to refuse to consider an application for registration or renewal where an applicant does not comply with a requirement to give any document or information required to determine the application [s 9(6)].
-3. Authority to cancel a cat registration [s 10].
-4. Authority to give the cat owner a new registration certificate or tag, if satisfied that the original has been stolen, lost, damaged or destroyed [s 11(2)].
-5. Authority to keep a Register of Cats [s 12].
-6. Authority to give notice of certain decisions to a cat owner [s 13].
-7. Authority to reduce or waive a registration or approval to breed fee, in respect of any individual cat or any class of cats within the Town of Bassendean [Regulations Schedule 3 cl 1(4)].
-Council Conditions on Notices of decisions must include advice as to Objection and this Delegation: Review rights in accordance with Part 4, Division 5 of the Cat Act 2011.
-Everence Device to Express Power to Sub-Delegate: Cat Act 2011: ■ s 45 Delegation by CEO of local government.
-Sub-Delegate/s Director Community Planning oun-pelegate/s Manager Development and Place Senior Ranger Ranger CEO Conditions on Ranger not to exercise powers under s 13. this Sub-Delegation: · Conditions on the CEO delegation also apply to the sub-delegation. sub-ucicyalion.
+Authority to cancel a cat registration [s 10].
+Authority to give the cat owner a new registration certificate or tag, if satisfied that the original has been stolen, lost, damaged or destroyed [s 11(2)].
+Authority to keep a Register of Cats [s 12].
+Authority to give notice of certain decisions to a cat owner [s 13].
+Authority to reduce or waive a registration or approval to breed fee, in respect of any individual cat or any class of cats within the Town of Bassendean [Regulations Schedule 3 cl 1(4)].
+Council Conditions on this Delegation: Notices of decisions must include advice as to Objection and Review rights in accordance with Part 4, Division 5 of the Cat Act 2011.
+Express Power to Cat Act 2011: Sub-Delegate: s 45 Delegation by CEO of local government.
+Sub-Delegate/s Director Community Planning Manager Development and Place Senior Ranger Ranger CEO Conditions on Ranger not to exercise powers under s 13. this Sub-Delegation: Conditions on the CEO delegation also apply to the sub-delegation.

-Compliance Links: Cat Regulations 2012 reg 11 Application for registration (s 8(2)), prescribes the Form of applications for registration. reg 12 Period of registration (s 9(7)). reg 11 Changes in registration. reg 14 Registration certificate (s 11(1)(b)). reg 15 Registration tags (s 76(2)).
-Decisions are subject to Objection and Review by the State Administrative Tribunal rights - refer Part 4, Division 5 of the Administrative Tribunal rights - refer Part 4, Division 5 of the Cat Act 2011.
+Compliance Links: reg 11 Application for registration (s 8(2)), prescribes the Form of applications for registration. reg 12 Period of registration (s 9(7)). reg 11 Changes in registration. reg 14 Registration certificate (s 11(1)(b)). reg 15 Registration tags (s 76(2)).
+Decisions are subject to Objection and Review by the State Administrative Tribunal rights - refer Part 4, Division 5 of the Cat Act 2011.
 Responsible Cat Ownership Local Law 2006.
 Record Keeping: Delegations exercised are to be recorded in the Town's document management system.